Skagit

 Skagit County requires septic system inspections before property sales and real estate transfers.
 The seller has the responsibility to have an inspection completed; the buyer has the right to see a completed inspection report before closing.
 For more resources see Information for real estate professionals: Facts and FAQs

-Skagit County Public Health Department offers free classes for homeowners to learn how septic systems work to clean waste water and how to help your system function well without polluting.
-Septics 101 is a 40 minute online course and Septics 201 is a 2 hour Field Class for homeowners to learn how to inspect their own gravity septic system.
+Skagit County Public Health Department offers free classes for homeowners to learn how septic systems work to clean wastewater and how to help your system function well without polluting.
+Septics 101 is a 40-minute online course and Septics 201 is 60-minutes of reading various webpages and watching two short videos to learn how to inspect your own gravity septic system.
 You must take the online Septics 101 in order to register for Septics 201.
-Learn more at our Septics Education Page.
+Learn more at our Septics Education Page

 Washington State code and Skagit County Code require that all septic systems go through site evaluation, design review, approval, and permitting prior to installation.
 After the system is installed, a final inspection is done by County staff.